 Right.
 There’s just a multitude of layers with that type of project where if you can’t get SHPO concurring early on or figure out a way for mitigation, they have the opportunity to shut you down.
 They mean well, but they’re trying to protect their asset.
 So SHPO and the Corps of Engineers and EPA, they’re going to work concurrently at that federal level because of the federal laws, and they need to be in that process.

 Nichoel Church (3:12)

 Right, and that’s just it.
-Same thing with Fish and Wildlife Service and Section 7, they’re going to take their time to review all species under their purview, whether it’s Threatened & Endangered Species Act or fish, muscles, invertebrates.
-There are several factors that they can take it into consideration, and with the DNR, if it is on an unnamed stream, you might have to get sovereign lands reviewed.
+The same thing with Fish and Wildlife Service and Section 7, they’re going to take their time to review all species under their purview, whether it’s the Threatened & Endangered Species Act or fish, muscles, invertebrates.
+There are several factors that they can take into consideration, and with the DNR, if it is on an unnamed stream, you might have to get sovereign lands reviewed.
 You might have to get their own Threatened & Endangered Species office involved to complete a biological survey.
 They want their data as well.
 So if it is a larger dam, you’re probably going to have more permitting hoops to jump through than if it was a private dam.
 You still have permitting that you need to complete, but usually, a private dam is on a smaller system such as a femoral or intermittent channel or a farm pond.